step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

 Security insights for ARC-based self-hosted runners can be found under the Runtime Security tab in the dashboard at [app.stepsecurity.io](#) (to be updated).

-Remember, to utilize Harden Runner with ARC-based self-hosted runners and enforce outbound traffic auditing, it is necessary to install the [Harden Runner App](https://github.com/marketplace/harden-runner-app).
+Remember, to utilize Harden Runner with ARC-based self-hosted runners and enforce outbound traffic auditing, it is necessary to install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security).

 It's important to note that while the feature to restrict outbound traffic is not yet available for ARC-based self-hosted runners, it is currently in development and is expected to be released in a few weeks.